Carniatto/rxjs-memory-leak/README.md

 ## Solution 2

-Use a `subject` to emit when the `OnDrestroy` hook is invoked and pipe the `takeUntil` operator in your subscriptions
+Use a `subject` to emit when the `OnDestroy` hook is invoked and pipe the `takeUntil` operator in your subscriptions

 ```ts
 destroy$: Subject